kartikk221/hyper-express/docs/Server.md

 * `shutdown(uws_socket?: socket)`: Performs a graceful shutdown of the server and closes the listen socket once all pending requests have been completed.
     * **Note**: listen_socket is not required.
     * **Returns** a `Promise` and resolves `Boolean` representing whether the socket was closed successfully.
+    * **Note** The server will immediately close any new incoming requests or connections while the graceful shutdown is in progress.
 * `close(uws_socket?: socket)`: Closes the uWebsockets server instantly dropping all pending requests.
     * **Note**: listen_socket is not required.
     * **Returns** a `Boolean` representing whether the socket was closed successfully.